-Property zoning is always overlooked being buying in Thailand.
-It is very important to view property before you buy it.
-Many people have discovered after buying the property that there was something about its location that they did not like.
+Property zoning is always overlooked when buying in Thailand.
+It is very important to view the property before you buy it.
+Many people have discovered after buying property in Thailand that there was something about its location that they did not like.
 These would include traffic jams on weekends as there is a weekend market close by.

-- – Laws stipulating how close you are allowed to build from the ocean line
+– Laws stipulating how close you are allowed to build from the ocean line

-- – Laws covering the height of buildings in certain areas.
+– Laws covering the height of buildings in certain areas.

-The Condominium build was stopped by the mayor as people’s complaints accused the developer of building a structure both taller and closer to the beach than permitted and noted it also obstructs the view of the Prince Chumphon Khet Udomsak statue sitting on the top of Pratamnak Hill.
-This is the reason by a due diligence study is very important.
-The building continued later and is now a completed project.
-This is however merely to show you the risk involved when buying off plan.
+The Condominium build was stopped by the mayor as people’s complaints accused the developer of building a structure both taller and closer to the beach than permitted.
+They also noted that it also obstructs the view of the Prince Chumphon Khet Udomsak statue sitting on the top of Pratamnak Hill.
+Most tend to forget about land zoning in Thailand when they buy an apartment in Thailand.

-This became more interesting as the property was built on reclaimed land and the reclaimed land pushed the waterline more than 100 meters out.
-The building as stated was completed but again, if you are going to buy a brand new condominium then consider a proper due diligence study before you deposit money or transfer money into Thailand.
+This became more interesting as the property was built on reclaimed land.
+The reclaimed land pushed the waterline more than 100 meters out.
+The building as stated was completed but again, if you are going to buy a brand new condominium then consider a proper property due diligence report before you deposit money or transferring money to Thailand.

 See also our articles on encumbered property if you are going to buy property.
 There is also building regulations in Thailand as well as other topics which might interest you when buying or renting property in Thailand.